 The Corsair HS60 is a better-wired gaming headset than the Corsair HS35.
 The HS60 have a more neutral, accurate sound profile and feel much more durable.
 They also come with a USB adapter so you can customize them on your PC, unlike the HS35 which only have a standard audio jack.

 The HyperX Cloud Stinger is a much better-wired gaming headset than the Corsair HS35.
 Its boom microphone has a significantly better recording quality than that of the Corsair and it sounds a bit better-balanced too.
 The Corsair does have a more casual design, which some may prefer, but for gaming you're better off with the HyperX.

-The SteelSeries Arctis 1 and the Corsair HS35 are both wired gaming headsets with their own pros and cons.
-The SteelSeries feels even more cheaply made than the Corsair but has a better microphone performance.
-The Corsair sounds muddier, and its mic isn't as good, but it's more comfortable for long gaming sessions.
+The SteelSeries Arctis 1 and the Corsair HS35 are both wired gaming headphones with their own pros and cons.
+The SteelSeries feel more cheaply made than the Corsair but have a better microphone performance.
+The Corsair sounds muddier, and their mic isn't as good, but they're more comfortable for long gaming sessions.